How to Photograph The Beautiful Victoria Memorial In Kolkata, India

-- the architectural and documentary photographer records for prosperity
+- the architectural and documentary photographer records for posterity

 - the tourist records important moments and memories from their own life's journey as a kind of visual record.
-This record helps protect against the vagaries of memory and, through our photos, allows us to share our experiences with others.
+This record helps protect against the vagaries of memory and allows us to share our experiences with others.

 So, as you can see, banning photography is not without cost and there's much that is lost through the implementation of such draconian policies.

 In some countries authorities seem to be more concerned about video cameras.

 The trouble is that DSLR and mirrorless cameras sold today include video capabilities and this fact may provide the security guard on duty with yet another reason to challenge your right to photograph the site in question.